FREE GUIDE: 100 Figures They Didn't Teach You in School

 1977 - Shakira was born in Colombia, reflecting the Afro-Latino heritage that connects Black communities across the Americas.

-1882 - James Joyce was born, but let's also honor Solomon Carter Fuller (born 1872), the first Black psychiatrist in the United States and a pioneer in Alzheimer's research.
+1882 - James Joyce was born, but let's also honor Solomon Carter Fuller, the first Black psychiatrist in the United States and a pioneer in Alzheimer's research.

 1905 - Ayn Rand was born, but so was Langston Hughes (1901 on February 1—close enough to celebrate), the poet laureate of the Harlem Renaissance.